anthill499/Coffee-Up/README.md

 # Functionality & MVPs

-In ***Coffee-Up***, users will be able to:
+In ***Coffee-Up***, users will be able to```:

-1) A user should be able to pause and unpause a game.
+1) Pause and unpause a game.

-2) A user should be able to create a drink by pressing a combination of two buttons.
+2) Fill a randomly generated coffee order by pressing a combination of two buttons corresponding to the drink category and drink ingredient.

-3) A user should be able to click on an instructions button and navigation links
+3) Click on an instructions buttons

-4) A user should be able to see the score, represented by ```sales```
+4) See the score, represented by ```sales```, which would decrease everytime the player fails create a drink in time.

+Users must:

+1) Fill the order in time without fail.
+Failure to press the right key combinations will result in restarting the order.

+Customers will:

+1) Come in increasing numbers based on the day of the week

+2) Walk out if the time spent waiting for the order is too long.

+Game Difficulty is comprised of:

+1) Phases and Days of the week

+    -  For example, ```Phase 1``` represents the "grand opening" week, consisting of levels of ```1-7```
+    -  As level passes, more customers come in
+    -  As each phase passes, more drink combinations are created as your business "grows"

+Game Score is determined by:

+1) Initial start up amount

+2) Accumulated points

+3) Multiplier (increases based on how many subsequent customers leave)

 In addition,  ***Coffee-Up*** will include: